kossiitkgp/docs/events/room-booking.md

 ## Points to be noted
 - Keep at least **2 weeks** in hand before booking a room, the process takes time.
 The booking must be done at least **7 days** prior to the day of the workshop and the procedure can take 4-5 days, excluding weekends.
 - AV Cell booking can be done 2-3 days in advance but it is still better to do it at the earliest along with room booking.
-- UPI payment is accepted while paying at the cash counter (Establishment Section, 2nd Floor, Main Building).
+- UPI payment is accepted while paying at the cash counter (Establishment Section, 2nd Floor, Above Raman Auditorium, Main Building).
 - Both the form for room booking and AV cell need the professor's signature; better to get it done together.
 - Contact the AV Cell staff and AC maintainers of Nalanda one day before the event to notify them.
 [Here](../assets/av-cell-contacts.jpg) is a list of contacts.